Harika-Reddy-Kondam/Harika-Reddy-Kondam/README.md

 - 👋 Hi, I’m @Harika-Reddy-Kondam
 - 👀 I’m interested in playing tennis and chess.
-- 🌱 I’m currently learning Maters
+- 🌱 I have completed Maters.
 - 💞️ I’m looking to collaborate any start up
 - 📫 How to reach me harika05b6@gmail.com